 A.P.S.L Cadet Ranks

 Our Cadet Ranks are our youth ranks under the age of 18.
-Their rank insignia is signified by a lighter shade of blue as it's background.
-This also ensures that Cadets are only overseen by adults whom have completed special training and hold a current working with children's check.
+Their rank insignia is signified by a lighter shade of blue or white as it's background.
+This ensures that the Cadets are only overseen by adults whom have completed special training and hold a current working with children's check.
 Often the cadets are tied in with their family, overseen by their parent/guardian members.
-There are currently only four cadet ranks, and this is subject to future review with a possible expansion of these ranks.
+There are currently six cadet ranks.

-A cadet is a youth member who has been upgraded to the status of 'survivalist'.
+A cadet is a youth member 13 years and older who has been upgraded to the status of 'survivalist'.
 This is the result of their prepping efforts, minimum number of basic training units completed and fully inducted.
 A cadet does not lead anyone, but aspires to increase their skills and get involved.

 Leading cadets lead their immediate household of cadets or a small number of 2-3 cadets in their neighbourhood.
 Leading cadets can assist a cadet corporal by filling in when the cadet corporal is unavailable.